Security & privacy

 This website uses transient cookies and persistent cookies.
 Transient cookies are automatically deleted, after you close your browser.
 To this count especially the session-cookies; these save a so called session-ID, that allows attributing different requests of your browser to a joint session.
 In this way your computer can be recognised when you come back to our website.
 Persistent & session cookies will be deleted automatically after a certain pre-defined period of time that may differ as to the nature of the cookie used.

 This website uses Google Analytics, a web analysis service of Google Inc. („Google“).
 Google Analytics uses so called „cookies“, being text files that are saved on your device and that allow an analysis of the use of our websites.
 The information about the use of our website that is generated through the cookie will be regularly transferred to and saved on a server of Google located in the US.
-In case of an activation of an IP-Anonymisation on this website, your IP-Address will be abbreviated within the European Union or the European Econonmic Area.
-In exceptional cases only the full IP-address will be transmitted to a server of Google in the US and abbreviated there.
+We use a process of IP-Anonymisation on this website, your IP-Address will always be abbreviated.
 On behalf of the operator of this website Google will use this information, to analyse the usage of this website, to compile reports on the website-activites and to provide further services to the operator of this website in relation with the further usage of the website and the internet.

 The IP-address that is transferred by your browser in relation to Google Analytics will not be consolidated with other data from Google.